Healthdirect Free Australian health advice you can count on.

 What is an allergy action plan?

-If you are at risk of having an allergic reaction, it is important to have an action plan.
-This is a short, easy to follow one-page document that sets out how to treat allergic reactions in an emergency.
+An allergy action plan is a one-page document with clear steps for treating allergic reactions in an emergency.
 Your allergy action plan is filled out and signed by a health professional, such as a doctor or nurse.

 How can I get an adrenaline autoinjector?

-Adrenaline autoinjectors are available on the Pharmaceutical Benefits Scheme (PBS) for people diagnosed as being at high risk of anaphylaxis.
-Ask your doctor if you need a prescription.
+Adrenaline autoinjectors are available with a doctor's prescription on the Pharmaceutical Benefits Scheme (PBS).
+They are available for people diagnosed as being at high risk of anaphylaxis.

 Resources and support